Critical issues of media, culture and creative cities

 This course will provide an overview of some critical issues of media, culture, and creative cities.
 The purpose is to shed light on specific expressions of far-reaching concerns in our media-driven world.
 We do so by drawing on key concepts and empirical findings from the social sciences and related disciplines.
 Topics include cultural identity and representation, soft power, narrative, globalization, media industries, creativity the imagination, and fandom.

 We also use a comparative approach, in part to clarify local and regional dynamics.
 Through various case studies and with guest speakers, we will evaluate issues that inspire yet also impede professionals in urban media and creative industries.
 Class discussion is an important part of this course.

 Course learning outcomes

-- Acquire the capability to comprehend meaningfully current public discourses on media, arts and culture.
+- Acquire the capability to meaningfully comprehend and analyze theoretical and public discourse on media, culture and creative cities..

-- Engage with arts and culture practitioners in productive dialogues.
+- Engage with media, culture, and creative practitioners in productive dialogues.

 Szeto, Mirana and Yun-chung Chen.
 2013.
 “To Work or Not to Work: The Dilemma of Hong Kong Film Labor in the Age of Mainlandization,” Jump Cut: A Review of Contemporary Media 55 Fall.

 Miller, Vincent.
 2011.
 Understanding Digital Culture.
 London: Sage Publications.
 Selected Chapters.